ChouseinKec/triax-page/docs/style/constants/value.md

 - `value.ts` is a TypeScript module that exports:
   - **`ValueFunctionDefaults`**: An object mapping CSS function names (e.g., `minmax`, `blur`, `url`) to their default value strings.
 Useful for initializing value editors or providing example values.
-  - **`ValueSeparatorDefaults`**: An array of default separators (space, comma, slash) used for splitting or joining value lists in CSS.
+  - **`StyleValueSeparatorDefaults`**: An array of default separators (space, comma, slash) used for splitting or joining value lists in CSS.

 ## What is it used for?